JohnSnowLabs/spark-nlp/docs/en/annotator_entries/DateMatcher.md

 {%- endcapture -%}

 {%- capture description -%}
-Matches standard date formats into a provided format Reads from different forms of date and time expressions and converts them to a provided date format.
+Matches standard date formats into a provided format.

+Reads from different forms of date and time expressions and converts them to a provided date format.

 Extracts only **one** date per document.
 Use with sentence detector to find matches in each sentence.